paleo

 • 1 serving of protein powder like whey isolate or vegan, ideally together with 1 serving of collagen

-• Coconut kefir and water, to achieve a desired consistency
+• Coconut kefir or yoghurt, to achieve a desired consistency

 Instructions: